LLNL/UnifyFS/docs/testing.rst

 USAGE: ``CI_HOST_CLEANUP=yes|YES|no|NO``

 After all tests have run, the nodes on which the tests were ran will automatically be cleaned up.
-This cleanup includes ensuring ``unifycrd`` has stopped and deleting any files created by UnifyCR or its dependencies.
+This cleanup includes ensuring ``unifyfsd`` has stopped and deleting any files created by UnifyFS or its dependencies.
 Set ``CI_HOST_CLEANUP=no|NO`` to skip cleaning up.
 This envar defaults to ``yes``.

 .. note::